Connect with others who understand.

 The best way to manage OAS is to avoid the food that causes your reaction.
 “I have oral allergy syndrome, and my tongue will swell a little,” one MyFoodAllergyTeam member wrote.
 “When I feel it, I immediately stop eating that food.”

-You may also be able to avoid an OAS reaction by eating the allergen in cooked form and avoiding raw fruits and vegetables that trigger your symptoms.
-Some people find that they can avoid symptoms by peeling the skin from the offending food or trying different varieties.
-For instance, if an empress peach causes symptoms, a Madison peach may not.
+You may also avoid an OAS reaction by eating the allergen in cooked form and avoiding raw fruits and vegetables that trigger your symptoms.
+Some people find they can avoid symptoms by peeling the skin from fresh fruits or trying different varieties.
+For instance, if an Empress peach causes symptoms, a Madison peach may not.

-Because OAS symptoms are rooted in environmental allergies, you may wonder whether allergy shots (immunotherapy) may help you manage OAS.
+Because oral allergy syndrome symptoms are rooted in environmental allergies, you may wonder whether allergy shots (immunotherapy) may help you manage OAS.
 For instance, if eating a banana causes your symptoms, it may seem logical that shots to prevent ragweed allergies would eliminate that reaction.
-Some people have reported that immunotherapy reduces their OAS symptoms, but not everyone finds that it helps.
+Some people have reported that immunotherapy reduced their OAS symptoms, but not everyone finds that it helps.

-Always keep emergency allergy medications with you in case you have a serious reaction.
+Some people with allergies carry emergency allergy medications, such as an epinephrine injector.
+Whether this is advisable depends on your personal risk and the symptoms you get when you have a reaction.
+You should discuss your risk with an allergist.
 In addition to carrying an epinephrine injector, you might consider having over-the-counter antihistamines handy for less serious reactions.

 Speak With Your Doctor

 Be sure to talk with your doctor if you have a reaction to any food.
-Your health care provider can perform allergy tests to evaluate whether you’re allergic to the food itself or if you’re experiencing OAS.
-They can also advise you on how to treat and prevent symptoms.
+Your healthcare provider can perform allergy tests to evaluate whether you’re allergic to the food itself or if you’re experiencing oral allergy syndrome.
+They can also advise you on how to treat and prevent OAS symptoms.

 All updates must be accompanied by text or a picture.